parkji30/parkji30/README.md

 I am currently developing :computer: (or have developed) :
 <ol>
-     MagnaPY -- a compression optimization software that can be used in any data pipeline.
+     <ul>MagnaPY</ul> -- a compression optimization software that can be used in any data pipeline.
     <br>
      MDCF -- The Modified Davis Chandrasekhar Fermi Method which calcualtes a magnetic field strength based off polarization data.
      <br>